ikuznalex/sunburst-chart-js/README.md

 # Sunburst chart

 sunburst-chart-js draws sunburst chart using SVG and javascript.

-The control not requires any additional libraries.
+The control is not requires any additional libraries.

 ## Installation